-Preschool Pumpkin Activities in Fall!
-There are so many activities available to teach so many concepts!
-This theme page is filled with some preschool activities and ideas for your classroom.
-Please let me know if you have more activities you feel should be added to this page!
+Preschool Pumpkin Activities in Autumn!
+There are so many activities available to teach so many concepts with this theme!
+This page includes preschool lesson plans, activities and Interest Learning Center ideas for your Preschool Classroom!

 You can either scroll down through this page to see all of the preschool activities for your Preschool Pumpkin Activities Theme or click the link below to go to specific preschool activity types you are looking for.